Top Oz Tours offers a great range of Canada tours and experiences. You can browse the options here.

 OK, so this one doesn’t come for the asking, but if it does happen (and there’s a good chance it will), you’ll never forget it.
 Travel in spring for the chance to see mums with their cubs.

 Despite the tackarama theme park-style surroundings, Niagara Falls is everything you dreamed it would be.
-Fulfil your life’s ambition to visit this icon of North American popular culture, and take a ride towards the thundering falls with Hornblower Niagara Cruises.
+Fulfil your life’s ambition to visit this icon of North American popular culture, and take a ride towards the thundering falls with Niagara City Cruises.

 This is a familiar story in many ways, although modern-day Canada seems to have reconciled the past with its Indigenous population more successfully than we have back home in Australia.
 The best place to learn about First Nations’ culture is the pre-eminent Canadian Museum of History in capital city Ottawa.